Critical Choices: Triaging Humanitarian Priorities

 Dr. Tassilo Singer | Lecturer “Technical Data Protection”, University of the Bundeswehr Munich

-Erik Tuchtfeld | Research Associate, Max-Planck-Institute for Comparative Public Law and International Law in Heidelberg
+Erik Tuchtfeld | Research Fellow, Max Planck Institute for Comparative Public Law and International Law | Head of the humanet3 Research Group

 Mirka Schäfer | Head of Advocacy & Mobilisation, SOS Humanity